- Symptoms & Signs

 - Insulin resistance is usually part of the metabolic syndrome, and it has been associated with higher risk of developing heart disease.

 - Insulin resistance precedes the development of type 2 diabetes (T2D).

 - Insulin resistance is associated with other medical conditions, including

 - Individuals are more likely to have insulin resistance if they have any of several associated medical conditions.
 They also are more likely to be insulin resistant if obese or of Latino, African-American, Native American, or Asian-American heritage.

 - While there are genetic risk factors, insulin resistance can be managed with diet, exercise, and proper medication.

 What is insulin resistance?

-Insulin is a hormone that is produced by the beta cells of the pancreas, an organ near the stomach.
+Insulin is a hormone produced by the beta cells of the pancreas, an organ near the stomach.
 Beta cells are scattered throughout the pancreas in small clusters known as the islets of Langerhans.
 The insulin produced is released into the blood stream and travels throughout the body.
 Insulin is an essential hormone that has many actions within the body.
 Most actions of insulin are directed at metabolism (control) of carbohydrates (sugars and starches), lipids (fats), and proteins.
 Insulin also regulates functions of the body's other cells, including their growth.
 Insulin is critical for the body's use of glucose as energy.

 Insulin resistance (IR) is a condition in which the body's cells become resistant to the effects of insulin.
 That is, the normal response to a given amount of insulin is reduced.
-As a result, higher levels of insulin are needed in order for insulin to have its proper effects.
-So, the pancreas compensates by trying to produce more insulin.
+As a result, higher levels of insulin are needed in order for insulin to have its proper effects, and the pancreas compensates by trying to produce more insulin.
 This resistance occurs in response to the body's own insulin (endogenous) or insulin administered by injection (exogenous).

-With insulin resistance, the pancreas produces more and more insulin until the pancreas can no longer produce sufficient insulin for the body's demands, then blood sugar rises.
+With insulin resistance, the pancreas produces more and more insulin until the pancreas can no longer produce sufficient insulin for the body's demands, and then blood sugar rises.
 Insulin resistance is a risk factor for development of type 2 diabetes and heart disease.